 Kelly Barbic joined the staff of CCAS in January 2002.
 She graduated from the University of Rochester in 1998 with a B.A. in Health and Society and Psychology.
 As an undergraduate, Kelly studied abroad in London where she interned at a child psychiatric facility.
 She then began working as a psychiatric technician for child and adolescent patients in Behavioral Health at Strong.
 Kelly earned her M.S. in Higher Education Administration from the Warner School in 2003.
 Before arriving at CCAS, she spent a year working in Residential Life and completed an internship at the Career Center.
-As an academic adviser, Kelly has done general and transfer student advising, served as Independent Studies and AP coordinator, and managed the original Health and Society program and Business minor.
-She was formerly office manager of CCAS.
-Kelly now works part-time as an adviser and manages the CCAS email and Facebook page.
+Kelly does general and transfer student advising, serves on the Independent Studies team, and processes AP and IB credit.
+She manages the CCAS email and Facebook page, as well as the Cluster Exception process.
+Kelly also assists with Administrative Committee business.

 Sean Hanna joined CCAS in May 2005.
 He is the Dean of Sophomores and the Associate Director of Advising Services.
 Sean spent 6 years in the River Campus Financial Aid Office before coming over to CCAS.
 He earned a BA in Education from Colgate University in 1998 and an MS in Higher Education Administration in 2003 from the Margaret Warner Graduate School of Education and Human Development here on campus.
 He is continuing his education, seeking a doctorate in Higher Education Administration from the Warner School, which he hopes to complete in 2013.